kyma-project/telemetry-manager/docs/user/02-logs.md

 ![Flow](./assets/logs-flow.drawio.svg)

-Learn more about the flow of the log record through the general pipeline and the available log attributes in the following sections.
+Learn more about the flow of the log record through the general pipeline and the available log attributes in the following stages.

-### Stage 1: Container Log Message
+### Container Log Message

-In the example, we assume there's a container `myContainer` of Pod `myPod`, running in namespace `myNamespace`, logging to `stdout` with the following log message in the JSON format:
+The following example assumes that there's a container `myContainer` of Pod `myPod`, running in namespace `myNamespace`, logging to `stdout` with the following log message in the JSON format:

 ```json
 {